strangebuzz/cache-watcher/README.md

 It's a small Go program that will watch your Symfony files and refresh your cache when needed so you don't have to wait when refreshing your browser.

-It's goal is to improve the DX > [Developper Experience](https://symfony.com/blog/making-the-symfony-experience-exceptional) with Symfony.
+It's goal is to improve the [Developper Experience](https://symfony.com/blog/making-the-symfony-experience-exceptional) with Symfony (DX).

 <img src="https://raw.githubusercontent.com/strangebuzz/sfcw/master/logos/sfcw_400w.png" alt="The Sfcw mascot" align="right" />